-- Serotonin Syndrome: Increased risk when co-administered with other serotonergic agents (e.g., SSRI, SNRI, triptans), but also when taken alone.
-If occurs, discontinue paroxetine extended-release tablets and initiate supportive measures.
-(5.2) - Embryofetal and Neonatal Toxicity: Can cause fetal and neonatal harm.
-Increased risk of cardiovascular malformations for exposure during the first trimester.
-Exposure in late pregnancy may lead to an increased risk for persistent pulmonary hypertension (PPNH) of the newborn.
+- Serotonin Syndrome: Increased risk when co-administered with other serotonergic agents, but also when taken alone.
+If occurs, discontinue paroxetine extended-release tablets and serotonergic agents and initiate supportive measures.
+(5.2) - Embryofetal Toxicity: May cause fetal harm.
+Meta-analysis of epidemiological studies have shown increased risk (less than 2-fold) of cardiovascular malformations with exposure during the first trimester.
 (5.4, 8.1) - Increased Risk of Bleeding: Concomitant use of aspirin, nonsteroidal antiinflammatory drugs, other antiplatelet drugs, warfarin, and other anticoagulant drugs may increase risk.
 (5.5) - Activation of Mania/Hypomania: Screen patients for bipolar disorder.
 (5.6) - Seizures: Use with caution in patients with seizure disorders.
-(5.8) - Angle-Closure Glaucoma: Angle-closure glaucoma has occurred in patients with untreated anatomically narrow angles treated with antidepressants.
-(5.9)
+(5.8) - Angle-Closure Glaucoma: Angle-closure glaucoma has occurred in patients with untreated anatomically narrow angles, treated with antidepressants.
+(5.9) - Sexual Dysfunction: paroxetine extended-release tablets may cause symptoms of sexual dysfunction.
+(5.13)